zeeshan2k2/Quiz/README.md

-A quiz app design implementation for IOS
+A quiz app design implementation for IOS.